Landscape archaeology: History of the field

+Landscape archaeology has its origins in "total archaeology", a term used by Christopher Taylor in 1974 to describe an approach which incorporated wider disciplines, such as folklore, historical map analysis and geology, alongside excavation in the understanding of archaeological sites.
+In his excavations of the Neolithic enclosure at Great Wilbraham, David Clarke defined "total archaeology" as the incorporation of a full range of interdisciplinary specialists and the incorporation of scientific methods, such as magnetometry and pollen analysis, in the reconstruction of a site.
+Total archaeology aimed to understand sites in their contexts, studying landscapes as a whole and incorporating methods traditionally used by historians, geographers, geologists and anthropologists.
+The term "landscape archaeology" was first used in a book title, as a replacement for "total archaeology", in 1974, by Mick Aston and Trevor Rowley.

 The spatial archaeology trend was launched by Ian Hodder in 1976.
 It is an archaeological trend, such as ethnoarchaeology, cognitive archaeology and other archaeological approaches.
-Spatial archaeology was defined by David L. Clarke in 1977.
+Spatial archaeology was defined by Clarke in 1977.
 He pointed out three analysis levels: macro, micro and semi-micro (Clarke 1977: 11–15).
 This trend analyses the interaction between nature and culture.

 Human geography uses location analysis to define models for the understanding of the territorial organisation.
 The archaeologists Higgs and Vita-Finzi began to apply Site Catchment Analysis (SCA) in 1970s.
 They proposed a new approach to know how people settled in prehistoric societies.
-They analysed economic resources with tools taken from Human Geography, these resources were 5–10km from the archaeological sites.
+They analysed economic resources with tools taken from Human Geography, these resources were 5–10 km from the archaeological sites.
 Some years later, in the 1970s, spatial archaeology was created, based on the use of several tools taken from 1960s English Human Geography that was focus on the study of location interdependence.
-Some archaeologists use these geographical techniques (Hodder y Orton 1976; Hodder 1977, 1978; Clarke 1977).
+Some archaeologists use these geographical techniques (Hodder & Orton 1976; Hodder 1977, 1978; Clarke 1977).
 But these techniques were only used in isolated contexts.
 They did not fully constitute an archaeological method and lacked a theoretical basis.

 In the 1980s some archaeologists began to criticize the classical view of Site Catchment Analysis (De Carlos 1988).
 The reason was related to the lack of a general method to study archaeological territory.
 In 1989, Javier de Carlos said that archaeology was only able to apply geographical techniques without being able to use a procedure integrated in a method.

 Centers of research

 Archaeogeography is taught in France and Portugal.
-A Masters degree in Archaeology and Environment is given by the University of Paris I. Archaeogeography is also included in University of Coimbra´s curricula of Centro de Estudos de Arqueologia, Artes e Ciências do Património.
+A Masters degree in Archaeology and Environment is given by the University of Paris I. Archaeogeography is also included in the University of Coimbra's curricula of Centro de Estudos de Arqueologia, Artes e Ciências do Património.